-Are you, your family, a neighbor or a coworker in need of food?
-At Second Harvest, our goal is to provide help to every person who is looking for food assistance.
-We can help connect people with the services they need and make sure that every food recipient is treated with dignity and respect.
+Are you, your family, neighbor, or coworker in need of food?
+At Second Harvest, our goal is to provide help to every person who is looking for assistance.
+We connect people with the services they need and make sure that every guest is treated with dignity and respect.

 As a food bank, Second Harvest supplies products to member agencies throughout east central Indiana.
-These agencies then provide food directly to clients through programs including food pantries, soup kitchens, shelters and weekend BackPacks for children.
+These agencies then provide food directly to clients through programs including food pantries, soup kitchens, and shelters.
 Agencies provide emergency and/or short-term food assistance.

 Second Harvest also hosts tailgate food distributions for each county in our service area.
-The tailgate program consists of Second Harvest staff and volunteers setting up a trailer full of food products at a pre-determined location each month.
+The tailgate program consists of Second Harvest staff and volunteers setting up a trailer full of food products in parking lots in each county.
 Those in need of food can stop in at the tailgate location and drive through to receive food.
-The tailgates are held monthly in each county.
+No IDs, or proof of address or income are required.

 We at Second Harvest believe that providing help to those in need requires a full community effort.
 Across our service area there are many organizations that provide a variety of resources to people in need of assistance.